56kcloud/aviator-training/README.md

 # Aviator Training

 Welcome to Aviator Training, a small serverless AWS backend written in Go that allows pilots to reserve aircraft and developers to learn about serverless cloud architectures.
+Using Infrastructure as Code you will provision a database, a Lambda function with the business logic code and a REST API.

 ## Prerequesite
 You are signed into an AWS Lab environment and have access to the following screen: